 - Enrich tests with users’ natural reactions and behavior,

-- Avoid the situation when your colleagues play a role of potential clients.
+- Avoid the situation when your colleagues play the role of potential clients.

-These are of course only some of the advantages that observing users gives you.
-In the era of client centric approach, and from a business point of view, it’s always good to know as much as possible about your users.
+These are of course only some of the advantages that observing users give you.
+In the era of client-centric approach, and from a business point of view, it’s always good to know as much as possible about your users.
 It’s also important to be aware that you don’t have to be an analyst in order to start observing your users.
 You just need to know which tools you should use.

 Originally published in polish here